syhunt/KanaShift/docs/PhonoShift explanation.md

-# ROT500K Family (PhonoShift): Keyed, format-preserving obfuscation with adaptive verification
+# ROT500K2 Family (PhonoShift): Keyed, format-preserving obfuscation with adaptive verification

 ## Abstract

-**PhonoShift**, implemented as the **ROT500K family**, is a keyed, reversible, **format-preserving obfuscation** scheme for human-readable text.
-ROT500K applies **polyalphabetic, class-preserving rotations** to characters using a keystream derived from **PBKDF2-HMAC-SHA-256** (default **500,000 iterations**, hence “500K”).
+**PhonoShift**, implemented as the **ROT500K2 family**, is a keyed, reversible, **format-preserving obfuscation** scheme for human-readable text.
+ROT500K2 applies **polyalphabetic, class-preserving rotations** to characters using keystream material derived from **PBKDF2-HMAC-SHA-256** (default **500,000 iterations**, hence “500K”).

+Version **2.x** introduces a **per-message nonce embedded in a stealth frame**, mixed into all PBKDF2 salt derivations.
+This prevents keystream reuse across messages, even when the same password, salt, and iteration count are reused.

 The result is text that remains structurally usable (same delimiters, similar readability properties) while hiding meaning in a deterministic, password-controlled way.

-The family contains a base transform that keeps length unchanged (**ROT500K**) and verified variants that **embed a verification signal** so decode can return a definitive **OK/FAILED** under incorrect parameters (**ROT500KV**, **ROT500KT**, **ROT500KP**).
+Verified variants embed a **verification signal** so decode can return a definitive **OK / FAILED** result under incorrect parameters (**ROT500K2V**, **ROT500K2T**, **ROT500K2P**).

 A small offline demo UI exists as a wrapper around these modes, but the design is independent of any UI.

 ___

 ## Design goals

-ROT500K targets scenarios where you want “scrambled but still text-like” output:
+ROT500K2 targets scenarios where you want “scrambled but still text-like” output:

 1.  **Reversible, keyed obfuscation**
-    Same _(password, salt, iterations)_ yields correct decoding.
+    The same _(password, salt, iterations)_ produces correct decoding.

 2.  **Format preservation**
     Separators such as **space**, **\-**, and **'** remain fixed so token boundaries are stable.